isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/t-config-path-brwsr.md

 ---
 description: Path browsers can be configured to work with any combination of base dimension, group dimension, level dimension, and metric that makes sense for your application and dataset.
-seo-description: Path browsers can be configured to work with any combination of base dimension, group dimension, level dimension, and metric that makes sense for your application and dataset.
-seo-title: Configure a path browser
 solution: Analytics
 title: Configure a path browser
 topic: Data workbench